ha11owed/galib/README.md

 # Tests

 The tests can only be run on a Linux System and require CMake.
+They are all found in the *tests* folder.

 # License

-MIT License
+Dual License (pick the one you like most): MIT or Public Domain.